 Cabrillo Club

 The Shadow AI Problem: What Executives Need to Know

 AI is already inside your organization.
-It arrived through channels you never approved.
-Here's what's happening and how to regain control.
+It arrived through browser extensions, personal accounts, and SaaS features you never approved.
+Here is how to regain control.

+Cabrillo Club